-Photo by rawpixel on Unsplash From the outside, the startup world appears flush with opportunities.
+From the outside, the startup world appears flush with opportunities.
 New companies are formed daily, raising huge sums of venture capital to take on the incumbents and put your company out of business.
 The game is massive and dynamic.
 So why do proven executives find it so hard to crack into the startup world?
-The entrepreneurs … [Read more...] about Beating the Odds to Land a Startup Opportunity
+The entrepreneurs founding these startups are by and … [Read more...] about Beating the Odds to Land a Startup Opportunity

 There are a lot of books available in the market when it comes to leadership skills.
 The leadership in organizations has been tried to improve throughout the years by high visionaries who wrote books.
 Among all the books we can grab hold of, the thing that makes Primal Leadership a novel, unique in its way is that it speaks about the emotional aspect attached to leadership.
 It … [Read more...] about Book Review: Primal Leadership by Daniel Goleman

 Secret Sauce: How to Pack Your Messages with Persuasive Punch A constant fact of life that impacts every business, digital-driven technologies have profoundly changed how, where ,when, and why customers decide what to buy.
 Facebook “likes” from friends and online reviews from strangers hold more sway over consumer behavior than Super Bowl commercials, let alone print, radio, … [Read more...] about Five Ingredients to Make Every Marketing Delivery Sizzle!